theonjs/theon/README.md

 ## Rationale

-I wrote this library to mitigate my personal frustration and needs while writting further HTTP API clients in JavaScript environments.
+I wrote this library to mitigate my frustration while writting further programmatic API clients to HTTP APIs in JavaScript environments.

-After dealing with recurrent scenarios, I realized that the process is essentially boilerplate in most cases, and some solution could be  conceived to simplify that and support common needs, providing a convenient way to create programmatic bindings to HTTP layers.
+After dealing with recurrent scenarios, I realized that the process is essentially boilerplate in most cases, and a specific solution can be conceived to simplify the process and provide recurrent features to satifify common needs.

-After a bit of thinking, travels to the toilet and a sort of human empathy, theon borns.
-Hopefully it can mitigate your frustration as well, making your life a bit easy and enjoyable.

 ## Installation